Applied Conservation Research at NCC

 NCC staff use applied research to identify conservation priorities, evaluate threats to biodiversity and compare the effectiveness of conservation strategies.
-Applied research helps us confirm when our conservation efforts are working as intended, and to adapt and improve when they are not.
-It also helps by developing new technologies and strategies that enhance the conservation of Canada’s biodiversity.
+Applied research helps us confirm when our conservation efforts are working as intended.
+It also allows us to adapt and improve when they are not.
+Applied research helps by developing new technologies and strategies that enhance the conservation of Canada’s biodiversity.

 Contributing to an understanding of Canada’s biodiversity

 At NCC, we contribute to the knowledge of Canada’s biodiversity by identifying and documenting occurrences of rare species and ecosystems in the natural areas where we work.
 When the status of a rare species or the effectiveness of our conservation strategies is unknown, we engage in research to close these knowledge gaps so that we can revise and improve our practices.